ConorMurphy21/Connections/README.md

 To retrieve the repository run:
-`git clone git@github.com:ConorMurphy21/Connections.git` in the directory you would like to install it to.
+`git clone --recurse-submodules git@github.com:ConorMurphy21/Connections.git` in the directory you would like to install it to.